The Mexican striker netted two second-half goals to see his side into the group stages of the competition following their 2-0 win in France last week

 Vela could only fire wide after the Frenchman cut a corner back to him just before the half-hour mark, before Griezmann himself had another effort saved by Lopes.

 The former Arsenal man was then involved in the major talking point of the first half as he went down in the area under a challenge from Kone, only for referee Damir Skomina to book him for simulation.

-However, Sociedad did not have to wait long for the breathing space it was after as Vela put the club three goals to the good on aggregate after 66 minutes.
+However, Sociedad did not have to wait long for the breathing space they were after as Vela put them three goals to the good on aggregate after 66 minutes.

 Griezmann was again the creator as the former Arsenal forward met his inswinging corner with an unmarked header from inside the six-yard box.